tarb/betfair_data/README.md

 Betfair Data is a very fast Betfair historical data file parsing library for python.
 It currently supports tar archives containing BZ2 compressed NLJSON files (the standard format provided by [Betfair's historic data portal](https://historicdata.betfair.com/#/home)).

-The library is written in Rust and uses advanced performance enhancing techniques, like in place json deserialization and decompressing Bz2 encoded data on worker threads and is ideal for parsing large quantities of historic data that could otherwise take hours or days to parse.
+The library is written in Rust and uses advanced performance enhancing techniques, like in place json deserialization and decompressing Bz2/Gzip encoded data on worker threads and is ideal for parsing large quantities of historic data that could otherwise take hours or days to parse.

+This library is a work in progress and is still subject to breaking changes.

 ## Installation